msagansk/Augur.Guide/2-market-creators/examples.md

 The work for reporters is almost to the point of being too complicated, as at first glance it appears that the market title (100 inces) and the additional details (372 inches) are in contradiction with one another.
 But the 372 inches is a cumulative amount of the year, which is the reported number by the resolution source, but the question is specifically about the amount for February.
 January had 272 inches of snow, so for February to have at least 100 inches of snow, the cumulative result should at least be 372 inches.

 There is ongoing debate about how complicated the resolution rules can be for reporters to validate the truth.
-At some point, if the answer is too difficult to figure out, reporters will mark the market as invalid.
+At some point, if the answer is too difficult to figure out, reporters will mark the market as Invalid.
 Where that line is is yet to be determined, but this market is a good baseline to work with.

 ### Miscellaneous